Menu

 Is EMR software?

-Yes, EMR is a healthcare-related software, which facilitates both healthcare providers and patients equally.
+Yes, EMR is a healthcare-related software that facilitates both healthcare providers and patients.

 Hospitals associated with universities are called university hospitals.
-Adventhealth and Emory are USA-based universities, that deal with medical studies.
-Kaiser is a USA-based integrated managed care consortium.
-VA is the United States Department of Veterans Affairs dealing with the provision of lifetime healthcare benefits to veterans.
+Adventhealth and Emory are US-based universities that deal with medical studies.
+Kaiser is a US-based integrated managed care consortium, while VA is the United States Department of Veterans Affairs, deals with the provision of lifetime healthcare benefits to veterans.

 There is no definite answer to this question, as there are many variables involved.
 However, found through various studies, a physician would have to invest approximately $163,765 to implement an EMR system.